-Book of Colours, my latest novel, will be released on April 23.
+Book of Colours, my latest novel, was released on April 23.

 London, 1321: In a small shop in Paternoster Row, three people are drawn together around the creation of a magnificent book, an illuminated manuscript of prayers, a book of hours.
 Even though the commission seems to answer the aspirations of each one of them, their own desires and ambitions threaten its completion.
 As each struggles to see the book come into being, it will change everything they have understood about their place in the world.

 Rich, deep, sensuous and full of life, Book of Colours is also, most movingly, a profoundly beautiful story about creativity and connection, and our instinctive need to understand our world and communicate with others through the pages of a book